Hunslet: Religion

 A chapel dedicated to St. Mary the Virgin was built in 1636, and enlarged in 1774.
 It was a brick structure with a tower.
 It was enlarged by subscription in 1826.
 There were two churches built on the site.
 The Victorian church, of which the spire remains, is the tallest in Leeds, was built in 1864 and the new church building surrounding it was built in the 1970s but was demolished in 2019.

-Other smaller less notable churches exist in the district.
+Other smaller less notable churches exist in the district: see List of places of worship in the City of Leeds#Hunslet.
 The area is also home to St Joseph's Catholic Club (near a St Joseph's Catholic Church that was demolished in 2005 and is now part of the parish of St Margaret Clitherow).
+Members of the Daughters of Mary Mother of Mercy (DMMM), a religious institute of Nigerian origin, are in residence at St. Joseph's Convent.